davidaparicio/labshock/README.md

 <br><br>
 ## :yellow_square: Portal

-*Labshock Portal serves as the central hub for accessing all Labshock services, documentation and resources.*
+*Labshock contains Portal as central hub for accessing all services, documentation and resources.*

 With Portal Service you can:
 - access all Labshock tools from a single interface: [https://localhost](https://localhost)